A Week in Xi'an: Warriors, Walls, and the World's Most Complex Noodle

 Day 2: The Terracotta Warriors

 Allow 3-4 hours.
-I spent 4.5.
+Plan for closer to 4.5.

 Day 3: Cycling the City Wall at Sunset

-The Xi'an City Wall is 14km of Ming dynasty fortification, 600 years old, 12 meters high, and wide enough to cycle on comfortably.
+The Xi'an City Wall is 14km of Ming dynasty fortification, 600 years old, 12 meters high, and wide enough to cycle comfortably.
 Entry: 54 CNY.
 Bike rental: 45 CNY for 100 minutes (tandem: 90 CNY).

 Return the bike at the same gate you rented from, or pay a 20 CNY surcharge for a different-gate return.